If you’re interested in raising fighting chicken breeds for sport or personal interest, it’s important to choose the right breed.

 7. Sumatra Chicken

 Sumatra is a large breed of fighting chicken that originated in Indonesia.
-They are known for their formidable size, strength, and courage.
+People know them for their formidable size, strength, and courage.

 The Sumatra has a distinctive appearance, characterized by its tall stance, long legs, large combs, and long back feathers.

 The Sumatra is an aggressive breed that can quickly become territorial and will use its spurs and claws to defend itself.
-It is known for being a tough opponent in the ring and is usually a strong fighter.
+It is a tough and strong opponent.

 The Sumatra has a tall, upright stance, long legs, and large combs.
 The feathers are usually black or dark green, and the hens may also sport white neck feathers.

 The Sumatra is a decent egg layer, producing up to three weekly eggs.
-The eggs are usually white or light brown in color and can range from small to large in size.
+The eggs are usually white or light brown and can range from small to large.

 The Sumatra is a large breed of chicken, reaching heights of up to 30 inches and weighing 6–8 pounds.